Chapter Five

 “I’ll pay you for time and materials and you can live here.”
 It was a system built entirely on trust.
 There was no reason to bring paper pushers who would contribute nothing tangible into the equation.

 The house had been divided into three units.
-I could live in one unit while re-doing the others.
-The first weekend we put together a crew and replaced the burned section of roof.
-I moved into the first floor and began rebuilding the second floor apartment which had a kitchen in back, a large bathroom and a combination living room and bedroom with large windows facing the street side.
+Harry could live in one unit while re-doing the others.
+The first weekend they put together a crew and replaced the burned section of roof.
+He moved into the first floor and began rebuilding the second floor apartment which had a kitchen in back, a large bathroom and a combination living room and bedroom with large windows facing the street side.
 Opposite the windows was what looked like double closet doors that pivoted 180 degrees on heavy top and bottom pins revealing a murphy bed that could be lowered.
 This is where the fire had begun.

 By 1975 the war in Vietnam had been raging for thirty years.
 The American backed South had gradually given up the perimeter but still controlled a significant portion of the country and seemingly would forever.
 Suddenly the perimeter collapsed and Vietcong and North Vietnamese armies overran the South.